How to Elope in Moab, Utah

 4. Apply for a marriage license

-5. We’ll have an adventure in the location you chose in Moab, Utah, create some epic pics and celebrate the start of a new chapter of your lives together!
+5. We’ll have an adventure in the location you chose in Moab, Utah and create some epic pics and celebrate the start of a new chapter of your lives together!

 PROS: There will be less tourists (usually)!
 While it’s true that most people don’t always love the idea of waking up at the crack of dawn (or even hours prior) it does help to get an early start in place likes Arches National Park or Canyonlands where lots of the locations are popular and highly coveted!
 Waking up early not only means you’re more likely to get the spot you want without much, if any, disturbances from fellow hikers; but you’ll also be able to be the desert heat!
 If you plan on eloping in the summer when foot traffic is at an all time high, you might want to consider a sunrise ceremony!